TropicalBastos/Dabble-News/README.md

 ### ORM Object Relational Mapping
 Uses the ORM practice to make the database manipulations more intuituve
 <br><br>
-Here are some screenshots of the user side and the admin control side:
+Here is what the user (non-admin) sees:
 ![alt text](screens/screenshot2.jpg?raw=true "Screenshot")
 <br>
 And on the admin side (3 adjacent screenshots):